advitis/semantic-earnings/README.md

 While this repo focuses on implementation, the visual output reveals major trends:

-- **Meta** maintains a long-running AI narrative around ad optimization, later branching into generative assistants.
+- **Meta** sustains a long-term focus on ad optimization, with a parallel shift from 2023 onward toward generative AI initiatives such as virtual assistants.
-- **Amazon** and **IBM** begin sounding alike in 2023–24 as they push enterprise-grade Gen-AI platforms (Bedrock, Watsonx).
+- **Amazon** and **IBM** increasingly converge in narrative by 2023–24, emphasizing enterprise-grade generative AI platforms (e.g., Bedrock, Watsonx).
-- **Apple** pivots mid-way: from on-device personalization to announcing its “Private Compute Cloud,” returning to an infrastructure narrative.
+- **Apple** evolves from emphasizing on-device personalization to reintroducing infrastructure themes, notably through its “Private Compute Cloud” strategy.

 ---